olivermg/rotating-rsync/README.md

 # rotating-rsync

-A script to help you keep backups of your data.
+A script to help you keep historical copies ("backups") of your data.

 It will use a given source directory and keep a configured amount of historical copies of the data.